 - 1. Work with member municipalities to revise their regulations to encourage housing developers to locate projects in existing village centers, on vacant "infill" lots, close to jobs, public transportation and services. - 2.
-Advocate for restoration and development of vacant or underused buildings to create new housing through adaptive reuse. - 3.
-Help communities work towards meeting their 2025 and 2050 energy targets of increased weatherization, conservation and renewable generation in accordance with an adopted energy plan. - 4.
+Advocate for restoration and development of vacant or underused buildings to create new housing through adaptive reuse. - Help communities work towards meeting their statutory requirements for renewable energy targets, benchmarked at 2025 and 2050.
+Much of this assistance will focus on supporting the community's goals as outlined within their adopted Enhanced Energy Plans. - 4.
 Encourage the construction of new homes in areas planned for growth, avoiding fragmentation of productive or ecologically important farm and forest lands. - 5.
 Encourage municipalities to use public assets such as buildings, land and infrastructure to help reduce the cost of new housing projects.